-Clients – you've got to love them.
+Congratulations.
+You've learned how to network (opens in new tab) and you've got yourself some clients.
+So you've got to love them, right?
 Except when you secretly want to strangle them.

-Yes, of course, clients are the people who pay our wages, and so even when they're at their most frustrating, we keep these feelings to ourselves, smile sweetly and remain calm, polite and helpful.
-But there are some things calculated to get our blood boiling inwardly – and here we've rounded up the biggest culprits...
+Yes, of course, clients are the people who pay our wages, and so even when they're at their most frustrating, we do our best to keep these feelings to ourselves, smile sweetly and remain calm, polite and helpful.
+But there are some things guaranteed to get our blood boiling.
+We've rounded up the top culprits...

 01. Can we have the layered files?
 We just want to tweak them in-house

-It's an old favourite, and one that clients will try so they can potentially get their in-house team (or more likely someone they know) to have a play with the files and potentially change the whole look and feel – even if it's just a font change that they don't like – of the entire project.
+It's an old favourite, and one that clients will try so they can get their in-house team (or more likely just someone they know) to have a play with the files.
+Even if they're just messing about with a font they don't like, this can potentially change the whole look and feel of the project.

-But you want to say: "Why should I give you the layered file when I just know you're going to change everything and f**k it all up?"
+But you want to say: "Why should I give you the layered file when I just know you're going to change everything and fuck it all up?"

 02. Could you do something in the style of [insert name here]?